zuhao/isitfedoraruby/README.md

 If you already have gems and/or rpms imported, and only want to update them, run the following commands.

-`rake database:update_gems[7]` to update gems whose last update time was earlier than 7 days ago.
+`rake "database:update_gems[all, 7]"` to update gems whose last update time was earlier than 7 days ago.

-`rake database:update_rpms[7]` to update rpms whose last update time was earlier than 7 days ago.
+`rake "database:update_rpms[all, 7]"` to update rpms whose last update time was earlier than 7 days ago.

 ## Please Contribute! ##